Victor-Kip/smart-farm/README.md

 This is a React-based web application.
 Follow the instructions below to clone the project, install dependencies, and run it locally.

+Click this link to view the website - [Smart Farm App](https://smart-farm-dashboard-1.netlify.app/)

 ## 🚀 Getting Started

 ### Prerequisites